GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Evolution of the models

 \section{Evolution of the models}

 In this paper, we study four models, where each is set up with the initial conditions of the host galaxy + a dwarf model.
 We use dwarfs \done\, and \dtwo\, while also varying the feedback strength.
-The low (high) feedback models are \fbtdo\, and \fbtdt\, (\fbedo\, and \fbedt).
+The low (high) feedback models are \fbtdo\, and \fbtdt\, (\fbedo\, and \fbedt) in which 20\% (80\%) of the supernova energy is injected back to the interestellar medium (see Section \ref{sec:gasoline}).
 The models are evolved for 10 Gyrs and we save snapshots every 0.1 Gyr.
-All our models' host galaxy, regardless of the dwarf merger or feedback prescription used, end up roughly with the same final total stellar mass of $\approx 6\times10^{10} \msun$.
-The total rotation curve of the models is in good agreement with the MW's, for instance, its total circular velocity at the Solar radius is $v_{c\odot}\approx 260$ km/s and has an approximately flat-profile toward the outer disk.
+All our models' host galaxy, regardless of the dwarf merger or feedback prescription used, end up roughly with the same final total stellar mass of $\approx 6\times10^{10} \msun$ ($\approx 2\times10^6$ star-particles).
+The total rotation curve of the models is in good agreement with the MW's.
+For instance, its total circular velocity at the Solar radius is $v_{c\odot}\approx 260$ km/s and has an approximately flat-profile toward the outer disk.
 The evolution of the dwarf's structure prior and during the merger are more pertinent to the present work so we describe them in this section.